frances-joffany-navarro/ansible-project/README.md

     Create a play to change a line in a httpd configuration file and restart the service

-    Note: when registering a variable, check if you need to reuse or change it's name to limit confusion
+    Note: when registering a variable, check if you need to reuse or change it's name to avoid confusion

   </details>